Mark N. Fisher: Energy

+In February 2026, during debate a bill that would prohibit investor-owned utilities from paying employee bonuses and supervisor compensation with ratepayer dollars, Fisher introduced an amendment that would require utilities to itemize all charges for consumers, saying it would make clear to ratepayers how much they are paying because of policies passed by the Maryland General Assembly, in particular those to expand the use of renewable energy in the state.
+The amendment was rejected.

 Environment

 In March 2020, Fisher voted against a bill that would prohibit stores from providing customers with plastic bags, calling it "Stalinist".
 He voted against the bill again when it was reintroduced in 2021.

 In 2021, Fisher introduced a bill that would have prevented elected officials at the state and local level from using the government's electric vehicle charging stations without paying for it.
 Democrats on the House Environment and Transportation Committee rewrote his bill to allow state employees and local elected officials free access to the charging stations for their personal vehicles.
 The committee then voted 17–5 to approve the changes and brought the bill to the House floor for debate, where Fisher proposed an amendment that would revert the bill back to its original state.
 His amendment was rejected by a vote of 47–80.

 During the 2022 legislative session, Fisher said he opposed the Climate Solutions Now Act, calling it a "takeover of the economy".